-Just how these M uncoupled SMF electromagnetic modes evolve through an adiabatic taper to become the M electromagnetic modes of the output MMF can be appreciated by analogy with the Kronig-Penney model^{9,13} for the interaction of electrons in a periodic potential well.
-We can compare the photonic transition between an isolated bundle of M SMFs and a MMF with M modes to a Quantum Mechanic (QM) system which evolves from M isolated potentials, each with a single discrete allowed energy level, to a single isolated broader potential with M discrete energy levels.
-In order to make this analogy, we sketch the 1D refractive index profile of a step-index fibre, but using 1/n instead of n in the vertical axis (Fig. 2).
-This simple inversion allows the refractive index profile of our photonic lantern to be represented in the same fashion as the 1D Kronig-Penney model of periodic potentials.
-We can therefore compare optical fibre cores with quantum wells as shown in Fig. 2(a) and (b).
+Just how these M-uncoupled SMF electromagnetic (EM) modes evolve through an adiabatic taper to become the M EM modes of the output MMF can be appreciated by analogy with the Kronig-Penney model for the interaction of electrons in a periodic potential well.
+We can compare the photonic transition between an isolated bundle of M SMFs and a MMF with M modes to a quantum mechanic (QM) system, which evolves from M isolated potentials, each with a single discrete allowed energy level, to a single isolated broader potential with M discrete energy levels.
+To make this analogy, we sketch the one-dimensional refractive index profile of a step-index fibre, but using 1/n instead of n in the vertical axis (Fig. 2).
+This simple inversion allows the refractive index profile of our photonic lantern to be represented in the same manner as the one-dimensional Kronig-Penney model of periodic potentials.
+We can therefore compare optical fibre cores with quantum wells as that shown in Figure 2a,b.

-In the QM case, energy is used to define the wavefunctions corresponding to discrete energy levels; however this is not applicable to the electromagnetic (EM) case of spatial modes propagating along a fibre core.
-The spatial modes in the EM case have the same energy E and are distinguished by their propagation constant $\beta = Kn{eff}$ (K being the wavenumber and n{eff} the effective index of the mode) and a transverse wavevector K_T (see Fig. 2(c)).
-In our analogy K_T (EM) and E (QM) behave qualitatively the same.
-We compare the change in energy of the standing wave solutions of the electron inside the quantum well with the change in K_T of the spatial modes in the waveguide.
+In the QM case, energy is used to define the wavefunctions corresponding to discrete energy levels; however this is not applicable to the EM case of spatial modes propagating along a fibre core.
+The spatial modes in the EM case have the same energy E and are distinguished by their propagation constant $\beta = Kn{eff}$ (K being the wavenumber and $n{eff}$ the effective index of the mode) and a transverse wavevector $K_T$ (Fig. 2c).
+In our analogy $K_T$ (EM) and E (QM) behave qualitatively the same.
+We compare the change in energy of the standing wave solutions of the electron inside the quantum well with the change in $K_T$ of the spatial modes in the waveguide.
 A fibre core can be designed to have only one spatial mode by tailoring the refractive index profile.
-This mode has the highest β and its electric field concentrated in the region of highest n, hence the highest mode effective index (n{eff}) value and the lowest transverse wavevector (K_T) (see Fig. 2(c)).
+This mode has the highest $\beta$ and its electric field concentrated in the region of highest n, hence the highest mode effective index $(n{eff})$ value and the lowest transverse wavevector $(K_T; \text{Fig. 2c})$ .
 In the QM case of an isolated potential well, only discrete energies for the electron wavefunction are allowed, and the electron wavefunction takes the form of standing waves.
-With the right potential and geometry, a potential well can be designed to allow only one discrete energy level (i.e. the ground state).
+With the right potential and geometry, a potential well can be designed to allow only one discrete energy level (that is, the ground state).
 These standing wave solutions of the independent quantum wells have the lowest energy (E) and typically their amplitude is concentrated in the regions of lowest potential (V), and these can be considered the fundamental modes.